dfulmer/project-umr/README.md

 addSubField "TMU.p.123" if ( exists "TMU.b.99188039715706381" )

 ## createlist.py
-This script will create the customized lines.
+This script will create the customized lines and save them in a file called 'out.txt'.
 Run like this:
 ```python3 createlist.py > out.txt```

 ## To set up a rule